The Holocaust in Bulgaria: Labour service

-On 29 January 1942 the Minister of Defence of Bulgaria issues a new ordinance regarding the service of citizens of Jewish origin, according to which their military service in Labour Force is replaced with labour service at the Ministry of Public Buildings, Roads and Public Works.
+On 29 January 1942 the Minister of Defence of Bulgaria issued a new ordinance regarding the service of citizens of Jewish origin, according to which their service in the Labour Force was replaced with labour service at the Ministry of Public Buildings, Roads and Public Works.
 It retained the mechanism for engaging Bulgarian Jews to protect them from the escalation of their persecution by engaging in the Labor Force system, giving additional flexibility to the entire system of parrying the external pressure on the Jewish issue.
 The Jews that were found unfit for work were released from duty.
-During the autumn and winter the groups were released and the labour soldiers returned to their homes, so they can come to work at the next spring.
+During the autumn and winter the groups were released and the labour soldiers returned to their homes, to return to work the following spring.

-In his diary the Prime Minister Bogdan Filov, after meeting with Tsar Boris on April 13, 1943, noted: "We then spoke on the Jewish issue.
-The Tzar thinks that we should take the able-bodied into working groups and thus avoid sending the Jews from the old borders to Poland.
-In his secret letter to the Legation Counselor Eberhard von Thadden, the police attaché Adolf Hoffmann at the German Embassy in Sofia on May 17, 1943 wrote: "The Bulgarian government too transparently uses the labor force of the Jews solely as a pretext against our desired deportation of the Jews, the purpose of which is to evade it."
+In his diary the Prime Minister Bogdan Filov, after meeting with Tsar Boris on 13 April 1943, noted: "We then spoke on the Jewish issue.
+The Tzar thinks that we should take the able-bodied into working groups and thus avoid sending the Jews from the old borders to Poland."
+In a secret letter to the Legation Counselor Eberhard von Thadden, the police attaché at the German Embassy in Sofia, Adolf Hoffmann, wrote on 17 May 1943: "The Bulgarian government too transparently uses the labor force of the Jews solely as a pretext against our desired deportation of the Jews, the purpose of which is to evade it."

 Ghettos

-Between early 1943 and late 1944 nearly all Bulgaria's surviving Jews were confined involuntarily to ghettos and transit camps as well as to the labour camps and prisons.
+Between early 1943 and late 1944, nearly all Bulgaria's surviving Jews were confined involuntarily to ghettos and transit camps as well as to the labour camps and prisons.
 After the protests of Dimitar Peshev and a sit-in at the office of Petar Gabrovski prompted the deferment of plans for the extermination of the remaining 8,000 Jews of the Belev-Dannecker agreement, Commissioner for Jewish Affairs Alexander Belev drew up new plans for the deportations of all Jews to be completed by September 1943.
 Sofia, home to half of the Jewish population, was the greatest logistical problem, and Belev arranged for a survey of vacant schools and Jewish residences throughout the provinces to determine where deportees from Sofia might be forcibly billeted in the homes of local Jews to form temporary transit ghettos before their final expulsion from Bulgaria; no consideration was given to spatial adequacy.
 In addition to the existing transit camps at Gorna Dzhumaya (Blagoevgrad) and Dupnitsa, another was planned at the existing internment camp at Somivit, the Danube port from where, as well Lom, Jews would be embarked on boats to transport the victims upriver out of Bulgaria.
 Belev had chartered six steamships for the Jews' journey and they waited in the Danube ports.
 Families were to be deported together, but without the working age men, who were deployed at the forced labour camps.